stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-shrimp-casserole.md

   - recipes/grammies-recipes/_posts/2024-01-01-zucchini-casserole.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Dive into the comforting embrace of this Shrimp Casserole, a dish that promises to warm your heart and tantalize your taste buds.
 Combining the delicate flavors of shrimp with the hearty texture of macaroni, this casserole is a perfect blend of simplicity and indulgence.
 Whether you're looking to impress guests or just treat yourself to a delicious meal, this recipe is sure to become a favorite in your culinary repertoire.

-## Ingredients
+ingredients:

-* 2 cups cooked shrimp, chicken, or tuna
+  - 2 cups cooked shrimp, chicken, or tuna
-* 2 cups cooked macaroni
+  - 2 cups cooked macaroni
-* ½ cup onion, chopped
+  - ½ cup onion, chopped
-* ¼ cup parmesan cheese
+  - ¼ cup parmesan cheese
-* 1 can cream of chicken soup
+  - 1 can cream of chicken soup
-* ½ cup milk
+  - ½ cup milk
-* 1 cup peas
+  - 1 cup peas
-* Salt and pepper, to taste
+  - Salt and pepper, to taste
-* 2 cups crushed saltines
+  - 2 cups crushed saltines
-* ½ stick oleo or butter, melted
+  - ½ stick oleo or butter, melted

-## Instructions
+instructions:
+  - step:
+    title: Prepare the Ingredients

-1. **Prepare the Ingredients:** In a 3-quart dish, mix all ingredients except for the crackers and oleo or butter.
+    description: In a 3-quart dish, mix all ingredients except for the crackers and oleo or butter.
+  - step:
+    title: Make the Topping Mix

-2. **Make the Topping Mix:** In a separate bowl, mix the crushed crackers with melted oleo or butter, and sprinkle this mixture over the top of the casserole.
+    description: In a separate bowl, mix the crushed crackers with melted oleo or butter, and sprinkle this mixture over the top of the casserole.
+  - step:
+    title: Bake the Casserole

-3. **Bake the Casserole:** Bake at 350 degrees for 30 minutes, until the casserole is bubbly and the topping is golden brown.
+    description: Bake at 350 degrees for 30 minutes, until the casserole is bubbly and the topping is golden brown.
+  - step:
+    title: Serve

-4. **Serve:** Enjoy this Shrimp Casserole as a cozy meal that brings the comfort of the sea to your table.
+    description: Enjoy this Shrimp Casserole as a cozy meal that brings the comfort of the sea to your table.
 Its creamy texture, combined with the crunch of the saltine topping, makes every bite a delightful experience.
+nutrition:
+  serving_size: 1 cup
+  servings_per_recipe: 8
+  calories: 360
+  total_fat: 12.3
+  saturated_fat: 2.6
+  cholesterol: 12
+  sodium: 461
+  total_carbohydrates: 48.3
+  dietary_fiber: 5.6
+  total_sugars: 2.2
+  protein: 15.9
+  vitamin_d: 0
+  calcium: 121
+  iron: 6
+  potassium: 387
+prep_time: PT20M
+cook_time: PT30M
+total_time: PT50M
+---

+# Shrimp Casserole

 ## A Touch of Creativity